 OP saw Abby dying before her eyes and couldn't allow the poor dog to suffer any longer.
 She overreached, and it would be understandable if this were the end of her friendship with Sara.

 The situation described in the article may also reflect a deeper psychological phenomenon known as moral distress.
-Dr. Andrew Jameton, a nursing ethicist, defines moral distress as the pain experienced when one knows the right action to take but feels powerless to act accordingly.
 In this case, the concerned friend likely felt a profound sense of guilt after reporting her friend's treatment of Abby to animal control, believing it to be the right decision for the dog's welfare but simultaneously fearing the repercussions on her friendship.

 Studies show that moral distress can lead to feelings of isolation and even burnout, particularly in caregiving roles.
 To mitigate these feelings, it's recommended that individuals engage in reflective practices, such as journaling or discussing their feelings with a trusted confidant.
 This can help them process their emotions constructively and reduce the psychological burden of moral distress.